 The best way to find a job in crypto is to start by networking with people in the industry and attending events where you can meet potential employers.
 It also goes a long way if you are a part of the community.

-If you're looking to become a community manager, the first thing is to be a part of the community.
+f you're looking to become a community manager, the first thing is to be a part of the community.
 Then, put in some effort and be noticed.
-Most projects are happy to hire people who're already passionate about their projects.
+Most projects are happy to hire people who are already passionate about their blockchain projects.

 Suppose you're just starting out in your career or looking for a new opportunity in crypto.
 In that case, you may be wondering what to expect from your first job as a community manager.
 Community management plays a critical role in any cryptocurrency organization, and it can be a lot of work.
 But it can also be very rewarding, both financially and emotionally.